rahulvatakara/EvoTabView/README.md

 ## Contributions

 Contributions to this repository are welcome!
-If you have an interesting SwiftUI UI reference sample to share or would like to enhance an existing sample, feel free to submit a pull request.
+If you have an interesting custom TabView library to share or would like to enhance an existing version, feel free to submit a pull request.
 Please refer to the contribution guidelines for more details.

 ## License